triggermesh/docs/docs/sources/awssqs.md

 ### SQS Queue

-If you don't already have an AWS SQS queue, create one by following the instructions in the [Getting started with Amazon SQS][sqs-getting-started] guide.
+If you don't already have an Amazon SQS queue, create one by following the instructions in the [Getting started with Amazon SQS][sqs-getting-started] guide.

 ### Amazon Resource Name (ARN)

-A fully qualified ARN is required to uniquely identify the AWS SQS queue.
+A fully qualified ARN is required to uniquely identify the Amazon SQS queue.

 ![SQS queue](../images/awssqs-source/sqs-queue.png)